scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

   - a core AS in a remote ISD, if the destination AS is in another ISD, and
 - a down-path segment to reach the destination AS.

 **Note:** The actual number of required path segments depends on the location of the destination AS as well as on the availability of shortcuts and peering links.
-More information on combining and constructing paths will be provided by {{I-D.scion-dp}}.
+More information on combining and constructing paths is provided by {{I-D.scion-dp}}.

 The process to look up and fetch path segments consists of the following steps: